Siamese cat: Thailand

-A description and depiction of the Wichienmaat (Siamese cat) first appears in a collection of ancient manuscripts called the Tamra Maew (The Cat-Book Poems), thought to originate from the Ayutthaya Kingdom (1351 to 1767 AD).
-Over a dozen are now kept in the National Library of Thailand, while others have resurfaced outside of Thailand and are now in the British Library and National Library of Australia.
-In addition to the old Siamese cat, the Tamra Maew also describes other heritage cats of Thailand including the Korat cat (Malet), which are still bred for preservation in Thailand today and has become popular in other countries, and Konja cat (Black cat), Suphalak (a controversy in Burmese cat).
+A description and depiction of the Wichianmat (Siamese cat) first appears in a collection of ancient manuscripts called the Tamra Maew (The Cat-Book Poems), thought to originate from the Ayutthaya Kingdom (1351 to 1767 AD).
+Over a dozen are now kept in the National Library of Thailand.
+The manuscripts have resurfaced outside of Thailand and are now in the British Library and National Library of Australia.

-When the capital city Ayutthaya was sacked on 7 April 1767 at the end of the Burmese–Siamese war, the Burmese army burned everything in sight.
-It returned to Burma, taking Siamese noblemen and royal family members with them as captives.
-Buddha images were hacked apart for their gold, and all the royal treasures were stolen.
-A Thai legend has it that the King of Burma Hsinbyushin found and read the poem for the Thai cats in the Tamra Maew.
-The poem describes Thai cats as being as rare as gold, and anyone that owns this cat will become wealthy.
+At the end of the Burmese–Siamese war, the capitol was sacked on 7 April 1767.
+The Burmese army burned everything in sight and returned to Burma, taking Siamese noblemen and royal family members with them as captives.
+A Thai legend states that the King of Burma Hsinbyushin found and read the poem for the Thai cats in the Tamra Maew.
+The poem describes Thai cats as being as rare as gold, and anyone who owns this cat will become wealthy.
 He told his army to round up all the Suphalak cats and bring them back to Burma along with the other treasures.
-Today in Thailand, this legend is told as a humorous explanation of the rarity of Thai cats.